paulido/ngx-iselect/README.md

 # ngx-iselect

-Simple component for handle selection using checkbox or radio
+A simple and intuitive component for managing selections in lists within Angular.
+This component is compatible with Bootstrap.

 ## Installation

-Run ` npm i ngx-iselect`.
+` npm i ngx-iselect`.

 ## Documentation